 - a.
 December 31, 2019 The local government in Wuhan, China, confirmed with the World Health Organization (hereinafter "WHO") that local health authorities in Wuhan were treating an influx of dozens of patients with what appeared to be novel cases of pneumonia with an unknown cause. - b.
-January 5-7, 2020 China announced that the novel pneumonia cases in Wuhan were not caused by severe acute respiratory syndrome (hereinafter "SARS") or middle-east respiratory syndrome (hereinafter "MERS") - but COVID-19 - which belongs to the highly-contagious family of coronaviruses, including SARS and MERS. - c.
+January 5-7, 2020 China announced that the novel pneumonia cases in Wuhan were not caused by severe acute respiratory syndrome (hereinafter "SARS") or middle-east respiratory syndrome (hereinafter "MERS") but COVID-19 which belongs to the highly-contagious family of coronaviruses, including SARS and MERS. - c.
 January 11, 2020 The Wuhan Municipal Health Commission announced the first death caused by COVID-19. - d.
 January 20, 2020 A situation report published by the WHO confirmed COVID-19 cases outside of mainland China in Thailand, Japan and South Korea, which the WHO believed to have been exported from Wuhan, China.
 The situation report also identified 282 positive COVID-19 diagnoses worldwide with 278 of those positive cases within China. - e.
-January 21, 2020 A man in Washington State, U.S.A., became the first known person diagnosed with COVID-19 in the U.S.A. - f.
+January 21, 2020 A man in Washington State, U.S.A., became the first person diagnosed with COVID-19 in the U.S.A. - f.
 January 23, 2020 Chinese authorities take the unprecedented measure of closing off Wuhan a city of over 11,000,000 people to stop the spread of COVID-19. - g.
-January 23, 2020 (Oasis of the Seas) RCCL received notice that a Chinese woman aboard the Oasis of the Seas had flu-like symptoms.
-In response, RCCL triggers Outbreak Prevention Plan Level 2 aboard the vessel.
-RCCL crew members also receive a strange instruction to disinfect their work areas every hour. - h.
 January 30, 2020 WHO declared COVID-19 a "global health emergency" recognizing that COVID-19 posed a risk beyond China.
-The U.S. Department of State issued a Level 4 (highest level) travel advisory as it related to U.S. citizens who planned to travel to China. - i.
-February 2, 2020 China reports that the death toll from COVID-19 in mainland China (361) exceeded the death toll in mainland China from the SARS outbreak in the early 2000s (349).
+The U.S. Department of

+State issued a Level 4 (highest level) travel advisory as it related to U.S. citizens who planned to travel to China.

+- h.
+January 31, 2020 Spain announced its first confirmed COVID-19 case. - i.
+February 2, 2020 China reports that the death toll from COVID-19 in mainland China (361) exceeded the death toll in mainland China from the SARS outbreak in the early 2000s (349). - j.
-- j.
 February 5, 2020 Chinese officials announced that nearly 500 people in mainland China have died as a result of COVID-19. - k.
-February 5, 2020 (Diamond Princess) Passengers aboard the Diamond Princess near Yokohama, Japan began a two-week quarantine after nine (9) passengers and one (1) crew member tested positive for COVID-19 while aboard the vessel. - On or about February 13, 2020 The CDC published the Interim Guidance for Ships on Managing Suspected Coronavirus Disease 2019, which provided guidance for ship operators, including cruise ship operators, to help prevent, detect, and medically manage suspected COVID-19 infections.10 - m.
+February 5, 2020 (Diamond Princess) Passengers aboard the Diamond Princess near Yokohama, Japan began a two-week quarantine after nine (9) passengers and one (1) crewmember tested positive for COVID-19 while aboard the vessel. - 1.
+On or about February 13, 2020 The CDC published the Interim Guidance for Ships on Managing Suspected Coronavirus Disease 2019, which provided guidance for ship operators, including cruise ship operators, to help prevent, detect, and medically manage suspected COVID-19 infections.9 - m.
 February 21, 2020 (Grand Princess) The Grand Princess embarks on a voyage despite its cruise operator, Princess, having knowledge that at least one of its passengers from a prior voyage who disembarked the Grand Princess on February 21, 2020 had symptoms of COVID-19 while aboard the vessel. - n.
-February 19-25, 2020 (Diamond Princess) Following the two-week quarantine aboard the Diamond Princess, Japanese officials announced that of the 3,711 passengers aboard the vessel, over 700 tested positive for COVID-19 (18.8%) the largest cluster of positive COVID-19 cases outside of mainland China at that time. - On or about February 29, 2020 (Majesty of the Seas) A passenger(s) aboard the Majesty of the Seas develops symptoms consistent with a positive COVID-19 diagnosis and upon information and belief presents their symptoms to the ship's medical center; that same passenger(s) later tests positive for COVID-19.11 - p.
-On or about February 29, 2020 (Oasis of the Seas) A passenger(s) aboard the Oasis of the Seas develops symptoms consistent with a positive COVID-19 diagnosis and upon information and belief presents their symptoms to the ship's medical center; that same passenger(s) later tests positive for COVID-19.12 - q.
-March 9, 2020 (Grand Princess) The Grand Princess docked in Oakland, California and its passengers were held in quarantine.
-Of the 3,553 passengers onboard, 21 of the 46 first round of passengers tested for COVID-19 tested positive (45%).
-Many passengers ultimately refused COVID-19 testing so that they could
+February 19-25, 2020 (Diamond Princess) Following the two-week quarantine aboard the Diamond Princess, Japanese officials announced that of the 3,711 passengers aboard the vessel, over 700 tested positive for COVID-19 (18.8%) the largest cluster of positive COVID-19 cases outside of mainland China at that time. - o.
+March 1, 2020 (Celebrity Eclipse) The Celebrity Eclipse debarked from Argentina for a fourteen (14) night Argentinian and Chilean cruise. - p.
+March 2, 2020 (Celebrity Apex) Plaintiffs/crewmembers boarded the Celebrity Apex while it was docked in the St. Nazaire shipyard, France, to serve aboard the vessel for her maiden voyage.
+Approximately 1,400 of Defendant's crewmembers and many multiple independent contractors, including French nationals, also boarded the vessel at or around this same time.